dan-kruk/pyselenium/readme.md

 `hub node host:port`	#just node, which points remote host:port hub

-_Note: stop(ctrl-c) the above selenium hub/node cmd if remote test exec is not needed_
+_Note: the above hub/node cmd enters selenium service mode after installing drivers.
+So term it if remote test execution on a hub is not needed_

 ---